Battle of Xiangguo (312): The battle

 To support Zhang Chai and You Lun, Wang Jun dispatched his Protector, Wang Chang (王昌) and the Duan tribe with 50,000 soldiers to attack Shi Le at Xiangguo.
-Leading the Duan was their chieftain, Duan Jilujuan, his younger brothers, Duan Pidi and Duan Wenyang, as well as his cousin, Duan Mopei.
+Leading the Duan was their chieftain, Duan Jilujuan, his younger brothers, Duan Pidi and Duan Wenyang, as well as his cousin, Duan Mobo.
 When Jilujuan arrived and camped at Zhuyang (渚陽; also in modern-day Xingtai), Shi Le had several of his generals attack him, but they were all defeated.
 Jilujuan then began building siege weapons to breach Xiangguo's walls, which unsettled Shi Le's men.

 Shi Le felt that his defenses were not ready and that he did not have enough food to survive a siege.
 He held an emergency council with his generals, who nearly all suggested that he keep to their defenses.
 However, Zhang Bin and the general, Kong Chang, disagreed.
 Instead, they proposed:

 Among the Xianbei, the Duan are the bravest, and none more so than Duan Mopei, who commands their strongest soldiers.
 Word is that Jilujuan will soon be attacking the northern part of the city.
 Their main force has come a long way and been fighting for days.
 They think that we are weak and isolated with no intention to fight, so they must be feeling complacent.
 It is best that we refrain from engaging first to feign cowardice.
 For now, we should carve twenty postern gates onto the northern city wall.
 Then, we wait for their arrival, and as they settle into their formations, we attack them when they least expect and charge towards Mopei's canopy.
 The enemies will be so shocked that they would have no time to formulate a plan, sealing their defeat.
 Once Mopei is dealt with, the rest will falter without a fight.